We offer a wide variety of fact sheets on women's health topics

 Considering surgery to reduce your risk of ovarian cancer?

-This information is for women at high risk of ovarian cancer.
-It describes the surgical procedure called Risk-Reducing Bilateral Salpingo-oophorectomy (RRBSO).
-It explains when the surgery is recommended, what it involves and how to manage the effects of surgery.
+This information is for people at high risk of ovarian cancer.
+It explains the surgery called Risk-Reducing Bilateral Salpingo-oophorectomy (RRBSO).

 -